atsign-foundation/at_protocol/specification/atsign_protocol_specification.old.md

 `data:<value>`

-If the operation is to lookup the metadata only then the result should be wrapped in a JSON in the following format:
+If the operation is to look up the metadata only then the result should be wrapped in a JSON in the following format:

 `data:<Metadata in a JSON>`